zacharyweston/codelab-sinatra-tdd-helper-methods/README.md

 # Helper Methods Practice

 This is a simple app to help students practice writing helper methods.
 The front-end is done.
 The specs are written.
-It's now up to our server-side web developer to fill out the logic for the application in the first 3 helper methods of [our `MethodsPracticeHelper` module](https://github.com/chrisvfritz/codelab-sinatra-tdd-helper-methods/blob/master/helpers/methods_practice_helpers.rb).
+It's now up to our server-side web developer to fill out the logic for the application in the 3 helper methods of [our `MethodsPracticeHelper` module](https://github.com/chrisvfritz/codelab-sinatra-tdd-helper-methods/blob/master/helpers/methods_practice_helpers.rb).

 Just one file.
 Yet the very fate of our app depends on it.
 Are you up to the task?